 Time: Recommended Early Morning

 Start the morning off hanging out with lions, tigers, and bears at the John Ball Zoo in Grand Rapids.
 And those are just a few of the animals you can get a glimpse of.
-The zoo, which is over 125 years old, has a number of different habitats to explore including red pandas, penguins, ring-tailed lemurs, and parrots.
-There’s also a frog exhibit with more than 50 different frogs, a meerkat and porcupine habitat, and an aquarium.
+The zoo, which is over 130 years old, has a number of different habitats to explore including red pandas, penguins, ring-tailed lemurs, and parrots.
+Be sure to stop in the Pygmy Hippo Pavilion to meet Jahari and Penelope, the zoo's newest additions.
+There’s also a frog exhibit with more than 30 different frogs, a meerkat and porcupine habitat, and an aquarium.
 Did I mention penguins?
 You can spend time with them too!

 Animals aren’t the only thing the zoo has to offer.
-There’s also a number of family-friendly experiences to check out including a zip line and sky trail ropes course.
-If heights aren’t your thing, there are also camel rides, a hobby farm where you can pet farm animals, and the opportunity to pan for your very own gems in the zoo’s brand new sluice.
+There’s also a number of family-friendly experiences to check out including a zip line, sky trail ropes course and funicular rides.
+If heights aren’t your thing, there are also camel rides, an interactive Budgie Aviary exhibit, a hobby farm where you can pet farm animals (like Pumpkin the mini Highland cow), face painting, and the opportunity to pan for your very own gems in the zoo’s brand new sluice.

 According to John Ball’s website, the best time of day to arrive is early in the morning or right before close because that’s when the animal occupants of the zoo are most active.
+Visitor attendance also tends to be the lowest during these times.
 Their summer hours are 9:00 am to 6:00 pm.
-Admission is $19.00 for adults (ages 13 - 61) and $15 for seniors (62+) and kids (ages 3-12).
+Admission on Friday is $22.00 for adults (ages 13-61) and $17 for seniors (62+), youth (ages 3-12), college students and active and veteran military personnel and spouses (with valid ID).
 Children 2 and under are free.

 Tunnel Park